-- (c) When negotiating a negotiated access standard, the Generator and the Network Service Provider: - (1) must subject to any agreement under paragraph (d)(4), ensure that the reactive power capability of the generating system is sufficient to ensure that all relevant system standards are met before and after credible contingency events under normal and planned outage operating conditions of the power system, taking into account at least existing projects and considered projects; - (2) may negotiate either a range of reactive power absorption and supply, or a range of power factor, at the connection point, within which the plant must be operated; and - (3) may negotiate a limit that describes how the reactive power capability varies as a function of active power output due to a design characteristic of the plant. - (d) If the generating system is not capable of the level of performance established under paragraph (c)(1) the Generator, depending on what is reasonable in the circumstances, must: - (1) pay compensation to the Network Service Provider for the provision of the deficit of reactive power (supply and absorption) from within the network;
+- (c) When negotiating a negotiated access standard, the Generator, the Network Service Provider and AEMO: - (1) must, subject to any agreement under subparagraph (d)(4), ensure that the reactive power capability of the generating system is consistent with maintaining power system security and sufficient to ensure that all relevant system standards are met before and after credible contingency events under normal and planned outage operating conditions of the power system, taking into account existing power system conditions, considered projects and any other project for the connection of a Network User for which:

-- (2) install additional equipment connecting at the generating system's connection point or another location, to provide the deficit of reactive power (supply and absorption), and such equipment is deemed to be part of the generating system; - (3) reach a commercial arrangement with a Registered Participant to provide the deficit of reactive power (supply and absorption); or - (4) if the inability to meet the performance level only occurs for particular operating conditions, agree to and document as part of the proposed negotiated access standard, operational arrangements by which the plant can achieve an agreed level of performance for those operating conditions. - (e) The Generator may select one or more options referred to in paragraph (d).
+- (i) there is an existing connection agreement; or - (ii) the Network Service Provider and AEMO reasonably consider the Network User will connect to the power system; - (2) may negotiate either a range of reactive power absorption and supply, or a range of power factor, at the connection point, within which the plant must be operated; and - (3) may negotiate a limit that describes how the reactive power capability varies as a function of active power output due to a design characteristic of the plant. - (d) If the generating system is not capable of the level of performance established under paragraph (c)(1) the Generator, depending on what is reasonable in the circumstances, must: - (1) pay compensation to the Network Service Provider for the provision of the deficit of reactive power (supply and absorption) from within the network; - (2) install additional equipment connecting at the generating system's connection point or another location, to provide the deficit of reactive power (supply and absorption), and such equipment is deemed to be part of the generating system; - (3) reach a commercial arrangement with a Registered Participant to provide the deficit of reactive power (supply and absorption); or - (4) if the inability to meet the performance level only occurs for particular operating conditions, agree to and document as part of the proposed negotiated access standard, operational arrangements by which the plant can achieve an agreed level of performance for those operating conditions. - (e) The Generator may select one or more options referred to in paragraph (d).

-- (f) An access standard must record the agreed value for rated active power and where relevant the method of determining the value. - (g) An access standard for consumption of energy by a generating system when not supplying or absorbing reactive power under an ancillary services agreement is to be established under clause S5.3.5 as if the Generator were a Market Customer.
+- (f) A performance standard must record the agreed value for rated active power and where relevant the method of determining the value. - (g) A performance standard for consumption of energy by a generating system when not supplying or absorbing reactive power under an ancillary services agreement is to be established under clause S5.3.5 as if the Generator were a Market Customer.